HIGH-QUALITY AUDIO FOR LIVE EVENTS

 When it comes to sound, everybody wants a perfect experience, from the quality to the selection of the appropriate and latest audio equipment.

 As sound engineers, we can help run and operate the sound for your show, helping with the show logistics and evaluating what equipment should be required.

 It’s always useful to have a list of equipment to be provided locally before any engineering job so that we can add equipment from our stock as necessary.

-We have the experience of installing sound systems into theatres and concert venues across the UK, US, and Europe, and if you need to rent a PA system in London we are on your doorstep.
+We have the experience of installing sound systems into theatres and concert venues across the UK, US, and Europe, and if you need to rent a PA system in London, along with a stagebox, desk or any other miscellaneous equipment, we are on your doorstep.
 Chaps PA has had the opportunity to engineer for various acts.
 We have also worked for various churches in London, supplying them with d&b audio speaker systems and a team to run their service.

 Our work involves preparing the equipment in advance, transporting and installing the equipment in the venue along with making sure everything is working correctly.

 Digital desks – These days digital desks have become a standard piece of kit and as compact and useful as they are, they are only as good as the operator controlling them.
 Therefore engineers must be thoroughly au fait with the digital desks they use.
 For your peace of mind, we make sure that all our engineers are up to speed with any digital desk they use.

 Album Launch, Showcase, Live Performance, Festival, Church, Stage Show, Seminar, Live Music